decretist/Dissertation/Chapter3/chapter3.markdown

 It also seems that the widespread reception of the *Decretum* as itself authoritative benefited from an entirely accidental feature of the text.
-The page layout of early manuscripts of the *Decretum*---the placement of Gratian's *dicta* inline with the authorities rather on the margins---had the unintentional effect of promoting Gratian himself to the status of an authority (or at least to a status of near-equality with his authorities).
+The page layout of early manuscripts of the *Decretum*---the placement of Gratian's *dicta* inline with the authorities rather than on the margins---had the unintentional effect of promoting Gratian himself to the status of an authority (or at least to a status of near-equality with his authorities).
 Even though the specific page layout was probably